 Quality assurance(QA)/quality control (QC) samples will include field duplicate, equipment rinsate, and field trip blank samples.
-Field duplicate samples and field rinsate blanks will be collected at an overall frequency of at least 1 for every 10 regular samples or as directed by the current version of N3B-ER-SOP-20235, "Sample Containers, Preservation, and Field Quality Control."
+Field duplicate samples and field rinsate blanks will be collected at an overall frequency of at least 1 for every 10 regular samples at each SWMU/AOC, or as directed by the current version of N3B-ER-SOP-20235, "Sample Containers, Preservation, and Field Quality Control."
+At least 1 field duplicate sample and 1 equipment rinsate blank sample will be collected at each site.
 Field trip blanks will be collected at a rate of at least 1 per day on days when VOC samples are collected.